ALASKA 7 DAYS + Extensions

 • Arrive at Anchorage airport and transfer to your hotel.

-• Anchorage the largest city in Alaska, serves as the entry point to the vast wilderness and mountainous regions of the state.
+• Anchorage - the biggest city in Alaska is the gateway to the state's wide wilderness and mountains.

 • If you have the time and energy, we recommend taking a stroll along the Anchorage Tony Knowles Coastal trail.